 These easy lunch options are only slightly more involved than slapping together a PB&J, but they’re way more exciting (and pretty healthy too, while still being kid-approved).
 Get our Kids’ Lunches That Are Better Than PB&J.

-You’re not gonna make these on the day of, but your Instant Pot is a top-notch meal prep tool and these recipes are all kid-friendly.
+You’re not gonna make these on the day of (update: you might, if you’re all still at home together during COVID-19), but your Instant Pot is a top-notch meal prep tool and these recipes are all kid-friendly.
 Get our Instant Pot Lunch Recipes for Back-to-School.

 These are some of the best foods to pack with your kids to help boost their brain function.
 See which Brain Food to Pack for Lunch.